Photo gallery: Royals 4, Tigers 2

 jsleezer@kcstar.com

-Detroit Tigers' Leonys Martin argues a called third strike with home plate umpire Jeff Nelson in the eighth inning during Friday's baseball game against the Kansas City Royals on May 4, 2018, at Kauffman Stadium in Kansas City, Mo.
+Kansas City Royals starting pitcher Jakob Junis during Sunday's baseball game against the Detroit Tigers on May 6, 2018, at Kauffman Stadium in Kansas City, Mo.

 John Sleezer